-In this example we added a marker to our map so now the option to save appears in the left sidebar and the top menu bar.
+In this example we added a marker to our map so now the info button for the map becomes a green save button.

 Your new map will also now appear under Your Maps in your account.
-To access this, click on your account name in the top of the left sidebar and then the Your Maps tab.
+To access this, click on the orange Your Data button in the top right corner of the page, which will open the Your Maps tab.

 You may notice that once you save your map, there is no save option anymore.
 As long as you have a network connection, any changes or updates you make to your map will automatically sync, similar to Google docs.

 Base layers do exactly what their name implies- they form the base of the map and you add overlays and map objects on top of them.
 You can view one base layer or you can stack multiple base layers on top of each other.

 To change which base layer(s) are on your map, click the base layer name at the top of the Map Layers menu on the right hand side of the mapviewer.
 A drop down layer menu will appear.
 Click the name of the base layer you'd like to add to your map.